Group theoretical methods to construct the graphene: Introduction

+The discovery of graphene sheets in nature has been in the center of interest for many years.
+After it was successfully isolated from graphite \cite{discovery}, empirical investigation of graphene has been continued by both scientists and industry partners as it has remarkable properties and significant applications in medicine, electronics, composite materials, energy and many more \cite{prop1,prop2,prop3,prop4}.
+Graphene is found to be extremely strong while thin, transparent and flexible material that is electrically and thermally conductive.

+Graphene is one-atom thick layer of carbon arranged as vertices of regular hexagons.
+In this paper we focus on the origin of its structure from the mathematical point of view, more precisely obtaining the hexagonal tiling of a plane from different symmetry groups.

-The simplest prescription for forming a graphene sheet is to take a regular hexagon and to reflect it an unlimited number of times in its sides.
-This is a simple construction, which offers no insight as to which structures the hexagon originated from.
-In view of the very interesting physical properties of the graphene, where the vertices of hexagons are populated by carbon atoms \cite{dres96,har99}, one is motivated to look for the structures from which the original hexagon arose.
+The simplest prescription for forming a graphene sheet is to take a regular hexagon, reflect it an unlimited number of times in its sides and join obtained hexagons by their sides.
+This is a simple construction, which offers no insight to the structures hexagons originated from.
+In view of the very interesting properties of the graphene, where the vertices of hexagons are populated by carbon atoms \cite{dres96,har99}, one is motivated to look for the structures from which the original hexagon arose.

+There exist other 2D monolayer materials, some of which are also based on hexagonal lattice (molybdenum disulphide, boron nitride) as well as carbon nanotubes, fullerenes, and heterostructures, that is multi-layered structures build from layers of graphene and other materials \cite{multi1,multi2,multi3}.
+Is it conceivable that new materials of similar structure will be found in the future.

-In this paper, we use group theory to describe six different ways to obtain such a hexagon.
-They are related to the reflection groups associated with simple Lie groups $SU(3)$, $O(6)$, $O(7)$, $G(2)$, $Sp(6)$.
-Throughout the paper, we use the notation standard for Lie algebras rather than Lie groups, namely, $SU(3)$ is replaced by $A_2$, $G(2)$ by $G_2$, $O(6)$ by $A_3$, $O(7)$ by $B_3$, and $Sp(6)$ by $C_3$.
+In this paper we use group theory to explain how to build a hexagon and hexagonal tiling of a plane by the means of reflection groups associated with simple Lie groups $SU(3)$, $O(6)$, $O(7)$, $G(2)$, $Sp(6)$.
+Throughout the paper, we use the standard notation for Lie algebras rather than Lie groups, namely, $SU(3)$ is replaced by $A_2$, $G(2)$ by $G_2$, $O(6)$ by $A_3$, $O(7)$ by $B_3$, and $Sp(6)$ by $C_3$.

-Distinguished among these possibilities is the pair of cases with $A_2$ and $G_2$ symmetries.
-A graphene constructed according to one of the two symmetries can be transformed into a graphene constructed with the other symmetry by inverting the corresponding projection matrix.
-Both graphenes are isomorphic.
-First, the $A_3$, $C_3$ and $B_3$ cases are used to produce their hexagons, which are in 3-dimensional space and not in a plane.
-Then, the projection matrices are provided that transform them into planar hexagons.
+Distinguished among these possibilities is the pair of cases with $A_2$ and $G_2$ symmetries where construction of hexagonal tiling is planar from the beginning.
+The $A_3$, $C_3$ and $B_3$ algebras are used to produce hexagons which are in 3-dimensional space.
+Then we list projection matrices that transform 3D hexagons into planar hexagons of $A_2$.

+The tool that allows us to consider 3D cases in parallel is the projection matrix from the root space of the algebra $G$ to the root space of its subalgebra $G'$ \cite{computers,NPST}.
+In all cases, corresponding bases are called $\om$-bases.